Modernising a frontend application with React, Redux and Storybook

 We started thinking early on how we could visualize our library of components that at the time it was growing bigger and bigger.

-We started researching if there were any libraries that allows us to render the component directly from the source code.
-We found storybook and we decided to give it a try.
+We started researching if any libraries allow us to render the component directly from the source code.
+We found Storybook and we decided to give it a try.

-We quickly realised the enormous value this tool brought, not only allowing us to collaborate with QAs, BAs, UX and PO, but also in testing our components.
+We quickly realized the enormous value this tool brought, not only allowing us to collaborate with QAs, BAs, UX, and PO, but also in testing our components.